prog4biol/pfb2019/README.md

 Function argument variables are local and therefore can only been accessed from within the function block.

 Python treats variables **defined in functions** as local unless defined not to be.
 It's usually better to pass a parameter to a function than to have a global variable.
 Where can you use a variable?
 This is its scope.
 It is inside the block it's defined in.
-That's how you declare variables in python.
+That's how you declare variables in Python.

 ```python
 def show():